8800 Block of Sunset Blvd. West Hollywood, CA 90069 | map |

 Martin Turnbull also has them on his site on a page about the block.

-1950s - A view of the intersection at Sunset and Holloway.
+A 1950s view of the intersection at Sunset and Holloway.
 Over on the right it's Horn Ave. and Simon's restaurant, later to be the location of

 Tower Records.
 Thanks to Bill Caffrey for posting this on the